 Understanding the key stages of the business life cycle is essential to ensuring that your business avoids that fate.

-Each business life cycle stage comes with unique managerial requirements.
-It is important to identify at which stage of a business life cycle your enterprise is, because that will define the direction of your operations and your company’s strategic planning.
+It is important to identify at which stage of the business life cycle your enterprise is, because that will define the direction of your operations and inform your company’s strategic planning.

-- Identify and discuss the most important areas to focus on during each stage
+We will also identify and discuss the most important areas to focus on during each stage of the life cycle.

-The terms “business life cycles” and “stages of business growth” are sometimes used interchangeably.
+The terms “business life cycle” and “stages of business growth” are sometimes used interchangeably.

-However, as we’ve started to explore in the previous post, these terms represent different takes on the evolution of a business.
+However, these terms represent different takes on the evolution of a business.